henriqueinonhe/promises-training/README.md

 }
 ```

-When doing graph exercises, you'll notice that there are three functions being expored: `mixed`, `asyncAwait`, `thenCatch`.
+When doing graph exercises, you'll notice that three functions are being exported: `mixed`, `asyncAwait`, `thenCatch`.

-The idea is for you to provide 3 different implementations, the first one is completely free, you can mix both async/await and then/catch, the second one should only use async/await and the third one should only use then/catch.
+The idea is for you to provide 3 different implementations:

+- `mixed`: this one is completely free, you can mix both async/await and then/catch,
+- `asyncAwait`: in this one you should only use async/await
+- `thenCatch`: in this one you should only use then/catch.

 This way you'll be proficient in both styles of promise handling.

-Also, at the end of the file you'll notice that exports are being wrapped in a `skipExercise`, which skips tests for that specific implementation so that it doesn't litter the output.
+Also, at the end of the file, you'll notice that exports are being wrapped in a `skipExercise`, which skips tests for that specific implementation so that it doesn't litter the output.

-You can remove the `skipExercise` and run the tests to check your implementation.
+As you implement a solution for each of those three, remove the `skipExercise` call for the implementation you want the tests to run.
+For example: if you already implemented the `mixed` solution, remove the `skipExercise` from it but keep the ones for `asyncAwait` and `thenCatch` until you implement them.

 #### UI

-To aid you in debugging your implementation, we created a UI that allows you to simulate different execution "paths".
+To aid you in debugging your implementation for the graph exercises, we created a UI that allows you to simulate different execution "paths".

 To open the UI, run: